 Life for Moroccan Arabs centers on important ceremonies, such as birth, marriage, and death.
 A boy also celebrates his first haircut and circumcision.
 The most elaborate of all ceremonies is the wedding.
 To preserve their people, Moroccan Arabs only marry those inside their own group.

 What are their beliefs?
 Virtually all Moroccan Arabs in this region are Muslim.
 They adhere to the Koran and observe the five basic "pillars" of Islam, which include affirming that there is no god but Allah, and Mohammed is his prophet; praying five times a day while facing Mecca; giving alms generously; fasting during Ramadan, the ninth month of the Muslim year; and trying to make at least one pilgrimage to Mecca.

 What are their needs?
 Few Moroccan Arabs in this region are Christian.
-They are in need of continuous prayer in order to break the strongholds that are keeping them bound.
+Pray they will be faithful to the Scriptures and eager to share their faith.

 Prayer Points Pray that the Lord will grant wisdom and favor to missions agencies currently focusing on Moroccan Arabs.